LGN520/farreach-public/ae_instructions.md

 ### 3.3 Possible Errors

 - **Note: if you get stuck at `[warmup_client] cache size: 10000` (from stdout of the current experiment script `scripts/exps/run_exp_*.sh`) with over ten minutes:**
-	- Getting stuch can be caused by leftover processes of previous experiments, which are NOT killed successfully.
+	- Getting stuck can be caused by leftover processes of previous experiments, which are NOT killed successfully.
 	- Under main client (dl11): run `bash scripts/remote/stopall.sh` to kill all involved processes.
 	- Under each machine of clients and servers (dl11, dl20, dl21, and dl30):
 		- Run `ps -aux | grep atc2023` to double-check if there exist any leftover process.